TokenScript-Framework/papers/src/Cheque/send_token_by_identifier.md

 ## Identifier Attestation ##

 The identifier - email address or mobile number† - can't be learned from an observer with access to the Ethereum blockchain.
-However, it will be possible for Alice to see that Bob cashing cheques from other parties in the future, if he cashed the cheque he received from Alice.
+However, it will be possible for Alice to see that Bob redeeming cheques from other parties in the future, if he redeemed the cheque he received from Alice.

-We wish to ensure that only Bob (the attested owner of the identifier *and* the person holding a copy of the cheque) can cash the cheque.
-Neither a malicious attestor (or someone controlling Bob's identifier) nor a man-in-the-middle who might extract the cheque, will be able to cash the cheque alone.
+We wish to ensure that only Bob (the attested owner of the identifier *and* the person holding a copy of the cheque) can redeem the cheque.
+Neither a malicious attestor (or someone controlling Bob's identifier) nor a man-in-the-middle who might extract the cheque, will be able to redeem the cheque alone.

 Furthermore, we want to allow Bob to be able to reuse his attestation once it is made.
 So that after redeeming a cheque from Alice, he can also receive a cheque from Carol and redeem it using his attestation without the need for Alice or Carol to communicate.